Saman-Heidaragha/Capstone-Data-Science-IBM/README.md

 ## The Dataset

-The dataset used in this project is Falcom from SpaceX.
+The dataset used in this project is from SpaceX.
 I spent some time cleaning and preparing the data to make sure it was ready for analysis.

 ## Project Files